16 Minute Tabata Workout that is a killer exercise to kick your butt.

 During Anaerobic exercise oxygen is not present because your body’s demand exceeds the supply.
 When you exercise Anaerobic your body only uses the energy source glycogen as fuel, burning fewer calories than Aerobic Exercise.

 Once your body uses up all the glycogen your body starts building up lactic acid in your muscles.
 This can happen very quickly, which is why Anaerobic exercise is best in small bursts, one or two minutes.

 That is what your spin instructor means when she yells “don’t go into your lactate threshold.”
-Well mine yells it…
+Well, mine yells it…

 So what does all that mean?

 Aerobic exercise is great for overall cardio fitness and quality of life.
-It burns fat and strengthens your heart and lungs, reducing your risk for disease.
+It burns fat and strengthens your heart and lungs, reducing your risk for a disease.
 I choose to do it three days a week, but two is fine.

 Anaerobic is great for developing stronger muscle mass, improving your cardio-respiratory fitness (the way your body consumes oxygen), building overall endurance, energy and fitness level.

 So which exercise type burns more calories?

 Aerobic exercise burns more calories than Anaerobic because it is more efficient and uses fat as a fuel source.
 It strengthens your heart and lungs and makes you a happier healthier person.